-Although this recipe requires you to make the batter the day before, you simply let it sit in the fridge overnight.
+Although this recipe requires you to make the batter the day before, you simply let it sit overnight.
 There isn’t much extra work except a little planning beforehand; other than it, it’s very easy to put together.

 The first time I made this batter, I was surprised to see that it hadn’t risen as much as I had expected.
 The waffles ended up just regular waffles, nothing special.
 I realized that my yeast had not been activated properly because the water was too hot.
 On my second attempt, I made sure the water was between 100-110 degrees F to prevent it from killing the yeast.
 The batter ended up being a success!